 National Day for Truth and Reconciliation

 September 30 is National Day for Truth and Reconciliation and Orange Shirt Day.
-It is an important day to acknowledge and honour the generational and inter-generational survivors of residential schools and those who did not make it home.
+It is an important day to acknowledge and honour the generational and inter-generational Survivors of Residential Schools and those who did not make it home.

-Leading up to Orange Shirt Day, we encourage everyone to wear an orange shirt throughout the week of September 23 to show our shared commitment toward truth and reconciliation.
+Leading up to Orange Shirt Day, we encourage everyone to wear an orange shirt throughout the week of September 22 to show our shared commitment toward truth and reconciliation.

 See below for events and activities, and ways to participate.